Governance and Management Guidelines

 Annual Report, Statement of Service Performance and Financial Statements

-- Council delegates to the chief executive responsibility for the development of an Annual Report, including an annual Statement of Service Performance and Financial Statements, in accordance with the requirements of s220 of the Education Act 1989.
+- Council delegates to the chief executive responsibility for the development of an Annual Report, including an annual Statement of Service Performance and Financial Statements, in accordance with the requirements of s306 of the Education and Training Act 2020.

 - In light of a range of considerations as outlined in the terms of reference, including any advice received from the auditors and management, the Audit and Risk Committee makes a recommendation to Council regarding the adoption of the University's Annual Report, Statement of Service Performance and Financial Statements.

 - Authority to approve the Annual Report, including the audited Financial Statements and audited Statement of Service Performance, rests with Council.